davidovski/audio-display/README.rst

 It aims at generating images to produce visual "companion" to audio files.
 Typically to create a video clip supporting a musical composition.

+This fork aims to fix any bugs with the original (seemingly abandoned) project and to overall improve the functionality of this program.

 fft2png
 -------